mnzube/Contacts/README.md

-# Contacts
+# Developer Contacts
-A cohort 6 contacts card list
+This is a simple App that is able to display developers card lists with contacts info